-The coaching service is without a doubt not for everyone.
+The coaching service and the information I rant about HERE are not for everyone.

 What’s the school book example of a client?

 Those don’t really exist – but some things are more common than others.
 Those who suffer and look for help to get better from their symptoms, regardless of if they’re from pain, mental- or stress-related illness, are generally women.
 There are statistics, but to get great statistics out of all the diagnostics, therapies, and treatments would likely be quite the hassle.

 High performers or “type A” personalities get here when it comes to stress.
 Those are often office workers of some kind, leaders, and managers – generally in the middle, so they’ve got plenty of responsibility, but they’re not totally in control.
 They could also be company owners or healthcare workers.
 People who want to perform more than they are capable of.
 Those who work practically always, except when she’s exercising like a maniac.
 The most common age span might be ~25-45.

 The most common ones are those who come here after having tried healthcare.
 Sometimes for a couple of years, sometimes for ten or fifteen.
 They might have tried to solve things elsewhere just once, or sometimes A LOT.
 But it seems as if people who end up with me are those where the small and easy intervention didn’t help, so they come to me as more or less ruined.

 It’s not uncommon to:

 Walk in the door and cry most of the first visit (except for unreasonable amounts here and there in everyday life).

 Be depressed and gather 25+ points when doing a MADRS-S test.